What is Anti Money Laundering?

 Over the past few years, money laundering has turned into a disaster for firms and institutions associated with the financial sector.
 As a result, governments have been actively looking for innovative ways to fight against money launderers.
 They are putting various policies in place to prevent money laundering called anti-money laundering policies.

-Anti Money Laundering or AML is a term used across the globe for a set of laws and regulations designed to stop criminals from disguising illicitly acquired funds as lawful profits.
+Anti-Money Laundering, or AML, is a term used across the globe for a set of laws and regulations designed to stop criminals from disguising illicitly acquired funds as lawful profits.
+AML consists of policies, laws, and regulations designed for companies around the world to protect themselves against financial crimes better.

 Industries Affected by AML